 I do not want to live in Canada or marry a Canadian anymore simply because I am a nice person who is also an ENFP—I feel that it is very easy for some Canadians to ridicule me even if my personality type is ENFP, which is the Champion of Myers Briggs Personality Types.
-As an ENFP, I tend to derive lots of warmth from the people around me; I can be considered a workforce because I am social, peaceful, analytical, and creative.
+As an ENFP, I tend to derive lots of warmth from the people around me; and, I can be considered a workforce because I am social, peaceful, analytical, and creative.
 Unfortunately, I have learned over time that I am definitely not the kind of nice person Canadians are used to.
 For example, there are many instances where I would bluntly state something instead of stating it in a reserved and nice manner, which is what I am doing in this post.
-I have lived in Canada for around 20 years; and, I have found out that if you have come across someone bad at workplace or in life then you are mostly on your own.
+I have lived in Canada for around 20 years; and, I have found out that if you have come across someone bad at workplace or in life, then you are mostly on your own.
 This is because most Canadians are good at deserting people; and, they are super-shy about admitting this truth.
+However, it is also true that if you are in a good group, you will find friends who will flee from the abusive employer with you.
 I have spent years building a healthy relationship with two women who left me when I changed the city.
-We used to hang out and chat a lot; but, I have not received even one phone call from any of these ladies ever since I moved away!
-We were pretty close so when this happened, I started feeling that I could not trust them anymore.
+We used to hang out and chat a lot; but, I have not received even one phone call from any of these ladies ever since I moved away.
+We were pretty close; so when this happened, I started feeling that I could not trust them anymore.
 Only my best friend bothered to call me and stay in touch with me.
 It is due to her emotional support that I have two more close friends now in this new foreign place.

 Even after talking to him, I did not think about all this for like a year or so.
 Today, I was calmly thinking about a lucid dream I recently had when I thought back to all of this.
 I googled online “Canadians desert each other” and “Canadians are not good friends” when I ended up finding the article, “Canadians are nice and polite.
 Maybe that’s why it’s so hard to make friends here”.

-For around 20 years while living in Canada, I have found out that living here is extremely butchering physically, emotionally, psychologically, economically, and spiritually.
+For around 20 years while living in Canada, I have found out that living here is extremely butchering physically, emotionally, psychologically, and spiritually.
 Not offering genuine bonds is just one small thing!
 Most Canadians hide their racism and arrogance under their “Nice Person” mask.
 This is how they get away with torturing people who thus fail to communicate their real feelings and thoughts in time.
-One can have a functional network here; but, it is exceptionally hard to find real and trustworthy friends.
+One can have a functional network here although this is still hard for colored people; but, it is exceptionally hard to find real and trustworthy friends.

-I strongly recommend that you desert Canada—I will attempt to do the same.
+I strongly recommend that you leave Canada—I will attempt to do the same.
 I really don’t want my (future) children to be fed to prostitution or rape (article 1, article 2).
 I have learned over time that chances of escaping rape is actually low in Canada!
-Jimmy Hanks discusses several other problems that are offered by Canada, “Is it a good idea to immigrate to Canada?”
+Jimmy Hanks discusses several other problems that are offered by Canada in his article “Is it a good idea to immigrate to Canada?”
 Don’t sit there and listen to success stories, which are actually rare.
 Canadians live in denial and a lot of them are mentally ill.
-Its strongly possible that you are listening to a lie when you are listening to a success story.
-I once came across a Canadian man who had gotten filthy rich by working in Canada but who was harshly abused by his employers and later became mentally ill.
+It is also strongly possible that you are listening to a lie when you are listening to a success story.
+I once came across a Canadian man who had gotten filthy rich by working in Canada but who was so harshly abused by his employers that he later became mentally ill.
 Seriously!
 Some success stories are like that.
 So get out before its too late!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.